spica-engine/spica/docs/content/guide/webhook.md

 - Webhook body should be in JSON format.
 To take a value from your bucket, you can use three curly braces.
 So as an example you can set your webhook body like `{“text”: “{{{document.title}}}“}`
 - Webhook trigger can be any of `INSERT`, `UPDATE`, `DELETE`, `REPLACE` values.

 > IMPORTANT: Each webhook trigger works after the action happens.
-So, if you use `DELETE` trigger for a webhook, you can not reach `document` fields because `document` will be removed when the Spica sends webhook call.
+So, if you use `DELETE` trigger for a webhook, you can not reach `document` fields because `document` will be already removed when the Spica sends the webhook call.

 Example webhook body: